evolvingstuff/vdw2/content/posts/sjogrens-disease-dry-eye-dry-mouth-etc-associated-with-low-vitamin-d-meta-analysis.md

 Conclusion: Available evidence points to lower levels of vitamin D in patients with SD in comparison to healthy controls.
 However, further studies are necessary to understand the underlying mechanisms associated with the role of vitamin D in the development and disease severity of SD.
 {FONT(size=&quot;16&quot;)}__{ATTACH(inline=&quot;1&quot; id=&quot;19203&quot; icon=&quot;1&quot;)}Download the PDF from VitaminDWiki {ATTACH}__{FONT}
 ---
-!!!!VitaminDwiki ((Dry Eyes treated by Omega-3 and Vitamin D – many studies)) ~tc~ (alias(Sc Disease ( dry ey, dry mouth) associated with low vitamin D - Feb 2023)) ~/tc~
+!!!!VitaminDWiki ((Dry Eyes treated by Omega-3 and Vitamin D – many studies)) ~tc~ (alias(Sc Disease ( dry ey, dry mouth) associated with low vitamin D - Feb 2023)) ~/tc~
 </code>
 </pre>